xchem/fragalysis-stack-behaviour-tests/bdd/README.md

 ```

 >   You can capture stdout issued by the underlying behaviour tests
-    by adding the `--output` command-line option.
+    by adding the `--capture` command-line option.

 ---